taylorthurlow/interaktor/README.md

 Based on the outcome of the interaktor's work, we can require certain attributes.
 In the example below, we must succeed with a `user_id` attribute, and if we fail, we must provide an `error_messages` attribute.

 The use of `#success!` allows you to early-return from an interaktor's work.
-If no `success` attribute is provided, and the `call` method finishes execution normally, then the interaktor is considered to be in a successful state.
+If no `success` attribute is provided, and the `call` method finishes execution normally, then the interaktor is considered to to have completed successfully.

 ```ruby
 class CreateUser